flyweb/flyweb.github.io/_posts/2016-11-01-introducing-flyweb.markdown

 ### Where do we go from here?

-As mentioned earlier, an initial "version 0" implementation has landed in [*Firefox Nightly*](https://nightly.mozilla.org/) with the `dom.flyweb.enabled` preference *disabled* by default.
+As mentioned earlier, an initial "version 0" implementation has landed in [*Firefox Nightly*](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and [*Firefox Developer Edition (Aurora)*](https://www.mozilla.org/en-US/firefox/channel/desktop/#aurora) with the `dom.flyweb.enabled` preference *disabled* by default.
 Our implementation is currently undergoing a security review to ensure that it is not introducing any new exploitable vulnerabilities before including it in the other release channels.

 A team has also been exploring commercial opportunities for FlyWeb revolving around consumer hardware products.
 From a technical perspective, we would also like to explore the potential to utilize Bluetooth as a transport layer.
 We believe that Bluetooth could expand the scope for use cases we've already identified and may also enable additional use cases that aren't possible with the current implementation.